ZakiZtraki/AndruinoBeginner/content/lessons/day04/lesson.md

 By the end of today’s lesson you will be able to:

-- **Differentiate between active and passive buzzers.** An active buzzer contains an internal oscillator and produces a tone when DC power is applied, whereas a passive buzzer needs a changing (AC) signal to make sound【484041617127296†L184-L199】.
+- **Differentiate between active and passive buzzers.** An active buzzer contains an internal oscillator and produces a tone when DC power is applied, whereas a passive buzzer needs a changing (AC) signal to make sound ([Adafruit active buzzer](https://www.adafruit.com/product/1536) and [Adafruit piezo buzzer](https://www.adafruit.com/product/160)).
-- **Identify the polarity and pinout of a buzzer.** Buzzers are polarized: the positive terminal is marked with a `+` sign and the negative terminal with `–`【484041617127296†L178-L180】.
+- **Identify the polarity and pinout of a buzzer.** Many active buzzer modules label `+` and `-`, while piezo elements often work either way; follow the markings or datasheet for your part ([Adafruit active buzzer](https://www.adafruit.com/product/1536) and [Adafruit piezo buzzer](https://www.adafruit.com/product/160)).
-- **Wire and drive an active buzzer using simple digital output.** Learn how to produce on/off beep patterns by switching the buzzer on and off with `digitalWrite()`【484041617127296†L255-L287】.
+- **Wire and drive an active buzzer using simple digital output.** Learn how to produce on/off beep patterns by switching the buzzer on and off with `digitalWrite()` ([Arduino digitalWrite reference](https://docs.arduino.cc/language-reference/en/functions/digital-io/digitalwrite/)).
-- **Wire a passive buzzer and generate different tones using `tone()` and `noTone()`.** Understand the syntax `tone(pin, frequency, duration)`【484041617127296†L331-L337】 and how to stop a tone with `noTone()`.
+- **Wire a passive buzzer and generate different tones using `tone()` and `noTone()`.** Understand the syntax `tone(pin, frequency, duration)` and how to stop a tone with `noTone()` ([Arduino tone reference](https://docs.arduino.cc/language-reference/en/functions/advanced-io/tone/)).
-- **Appreciate the limitations of `tone()`:** only one tone at a time, interference with PWM on pins 3 and 11, and no frequencies below 31 Hz【528227448425117†L146-L157】.
+- **Appreciate the limitations of `tone()`:** only one tone at a time, interference with PWM on pins 3 and 11, and no frequencies below 31 Hz ([Arduino tone reference](https://docs.arduino.cc/language-reference/en/functions/advanced-io/tone/)).
 - **Compose simple melodies using arrays of frequencies and durations.**
-- **Review safety and best practices:** use series resistors (≈100 Ω) with passive buzzers to limit current【484041617127296†L192-L199】【484041617127296†L320-L323】 and avoid overdriving your board.
+- **Review safety and best practices:** follow the buzzer’s voltage requirements and avoid overdriving it ([Adafruit active buzzer](https://www.adafruit.com/product/1536) and [Adafruit piezo buzzer](https://www.adafruit.com/product/160)).

 ## 1. Introduction

 Buzzers are small devices that convert electrical signals into audible sounds.
-They’re found in alarm clocks, doorbells and many consumer products【484041617127296†L161-L165】.
+They’re found in alarm clocks, doorbells and many consumer products.
 In electronics, a buzzer is a useful way to provide audible feedback for events (e.g., button pressed) or alerts (e.g., timer finished).
 There are two main types:

 - **Active buzzer:** Contains a built‑in oscillator.
-When you apply a DC voltage (usually between 1.5 V and 24 V) the buzzer generates a tone of around 2 kHz and draws up to 25 mA【484041617127296†L184-L190】.
+When you apply a DC voltage (per the module’s rating), the buzzer generates a fixed tone ([Adafruit active buzzer](https://www.adafruit.com/product/1536)).
 - **Passive buzzer:** Lacks an internal oscillator.
 It behaves like a small speaker and will not buzz when driven with a constant DC voltage.
-It needs a changing signal to vibrate and can produce different pitches depending on the frequency you supply【484041617127296†L192-L199】.
+It needs a changing signal to vibrate and can produce different pitches depending on the frequency you supply ([Adafruit piezo buzzer](https://www.adafruit.com/product/160)).

-You can tell them apart by appearance: passive buzzers often lack a back cover and have a higher internal resistance; active buzzers are sealed and show a lower resistance when tested with a multimeter【484041617127296†L219-L241】.

 ## 2. Identifying and testing your buzzer

 1. **Check the label:** Look for a `+` sign on one leg and a `–` sign on the other.
-This tells you the polarity【484041617127296†L178-L180】.
+This tells you the polarity on many active buzzer modules ([Adafruit active buzzer](https://www.adafruit.com/product/1536)).
-2. **Visual cues:** Active buzzers usually have a plastic cover on the back.
-Passive buzzers are often open on the back【484041617127296†L219-L234】.
-3. **Simple test:** Briefly connect your buzzer to a 9 V battery (observe polarity!).
-An active buzzer will emit a continuous tone; a passive buzzer will just click【484041617127296†L233-L235】.
+2. **Simple test:** Briefly connect your buzzer to a 3 V to 5 V supply (observe polarity if marked).
+An active buzzer will emit a continuous tone; a passive piezo element needs a square wave from the Arduino to make sound ([Adafruit active buzzer](https://www.adafruit.com/product/1536) and [Adafruit piezo buzzer](https://www.adafruit.com/product/160)).
-4. **Measure resistance:** Use a multimeter in resistance mode.
-An active buzzer shows a low resistance (~16 Ω), whereas a passive buzzer shows a higher resistance【484041617127296†L233-L241】.

 ### Common mistakes

-- **Reversing the polarity**: Buzzers are polarized; connecting them backwards can prevent sound or damage the device.
+- **Reversing the polarity**: Some active buzzer modules are polarized; follow the `+` and `-` markings or datasheet to avoid incorrect wiring ([Adafruit active buzzer](https://www.adafruit.com/product/1536)).
 - **Using DC with a passive buzzer:** A passive buzzer requires a changing signal.
-Connecting it directly to 5 V will only produce a click【484041617127296†L192-L199】.
+Connecting it directly to 5 V will only produce a click ([Adafruit piezo buzzer](https://www.adafruit.com/product/160)).

 ## 3. Active buzzer circuit (on/off tone)